mercuryy-1337/DebridMediaOrganiser/README.md

 ### To-Do

-- [ ] Enhance the speed bu processing movies quicker
+- [ ] Enhance the speed by processing movies quicker
 - [ ] Implement looping to allow the script to automatically create symlinks without user input